Educating you to be a successful, creative agent of conflict resolution at home and abroad

 Our certificate programs are designed to enable you to develop your dispute knowledge and skills in an organized, thoughtful and scholarly way which will put you in the best possible position to deliver value to employers who recognize that evolution in conflict resolution management is critical in today’s professional environment.

-- Advocacy and Problem-Solving: 22-credit certificate program for Mitchell Hamline J.D. students
+- Conflict Resolution Theory and Practice: 17-credit certificate program for Mitchell Hamline J.D. students

-- Dispute Resolution: 14-credit certificate program for non-J.D. students
+- Conflict Resolution: 14-credit certificate program for non-Mitchell Hamline J.D. students

 - Global Arbitration Law and Practice (National and Transborder Perspectives): 6-credit certificate program for law students and practicing lawyers.